Posted On August 11, 2021

 After Filing a Freight Claim

-After submitting a claim, carriers have up to 30 days to acknowledge the claim by assigning a claim number and adjuster.
+After submitting a freight claim, carriers have up to 30 days to acknowledge the claim by assigning a claim number and adjuster.

-Here’s what to expect after you’ve filed:
+Here’s what to expect after you file a claim:

 The carrier will review the claim, including all damages and losses.
 The carrier might request additional information during this phase, which is one reason why keeping the freight until the claim has been settled is important.

 Generally, carriers have 120 days to make a decision.
-However, your individual claim may vary based on the situation.
+However, your individual freight claim may vary based on the situation.
 While a claims partner or third party logistics company can’t force a carrier’s hand, they can certainly help speed the process along and keep you informed throughout the claims process.

 Payment or Appeal